What does the schedule for your boy’s or girl’s summer camps look like?

 When are the drop-off and pick-up times for Haycock Day Camp?

-Drop-off times for our Haycock Day Camp (June 26-30) are from 8:30-9:00 AM.
+Drop-off times for our Haycock Day Camp (June 25-29) are from 8:30-9:00 AM.
 Children must be picked up by 4:30 PM each day.
 If Haycock is just too long of a drive for you to make everyday, transportation will be made available.
-2017 locations are coming soon!
+Camp will provide transportation to and from several area locations.
+2018 Locations are Coming Soon!

 What does the schedule look like for parent/child programs?